aalfons/ROBMED-RSPSS/README.md

 4. Click **Run**.

+### Ordinal and nominal variables

+It is important to note that `SPSS` and `R` store and handle categorical variables differently.
+For categorical variables (ordinal or nominal), the *value labels* are passed on to `R` for the analysis.
+Make sure that all value labels actually occur in the data, otherwise the analysis may give an error.

+If the values of an ordinal variable should be interpreted as numeric values, i.e., if the ordinal scale is linear, store a copy of that variable as a *scale* variable.
+Using the scale variable in the analysis makes it explicit for `R` that it should be treated as a numeric variable.

+### Further details

 Other elements of the `ROBMED` dialog can be used to further customize your analysis.

 * **Confidence level**:  Enter an integer between 90 and 99 for the desired confidence level of the bootstrap confidence interval of the indirect effect.
 The default is 95 for a 95% confidence level.